 Elderberry extract explained

-Considered one of the world’s most healing plants, the elderberry’s small berries and flowers are packed with immunity-boosting antioxidants and vitamins including:
+The elderberry’s small berries and flowers are packed with immune boosters, including:

 - Hemagglutinin protein, proven to stop a virus’ capability to replicate by inhibiting its ability to penetrate the cell wall.
-If elderberries are taken after infection, it can prevent the virus from spreading, thus reducing the duration of influenza symptoms.
+If elderberries are taken after infection, it can prevent the virus from spreading, alleviating symptoms.

 - Vitamin A for healthy mucosa and skin.

-- Phenolic acids to reduce damage from oxidative stress in the body.
+- Phenolic acids to reduce damage from oxidative stress in the body – which otherwise may inhibit our immunity.

-- Flavonols for cardiovascular health, relaxation and overall antioxidant and anti-inflammatory activity.
+- Flavonols for cardiovascular health, relaxation and a boost of antioxidants.

 It’s no wonder elderberry extract is lauded as a force against flu, but don’t just take our word for it.